 Tesla Model 3: Calculate charging time

 However, these are only approximate guide values, especially for fast charging, as the maximum charging power can only be kept reasonably constant under ideal conditions and losses due to heat are not taken into account.
-That's why the times calculated by the on-board computer are never 100% accurate - but they are close.
+This is why the times calculated by the on-board computer are never 100% accurate - but they are close.

 How far should you charge the Model 3?

 Attention: This only applies to Model 3s that do not have a new type of LFP battery (lithium iron phosphate) installed - this type of battery should be regularly charged to 100%.
-A maximum charging level can also be set in the Model 3's settings menu, so you can simply leave the cable plugged in with a clear conscience.
+A maximum charging level can also be set in the Model 3 settings menu, so you can simply leave the cable plugged in with a clear conscience.

 Tesla Model 3: Charging cable scope of delivery